jnozzi/cocoadev.com/markdown/MDFive.md

 ----

 Great.
 Thank you very much.
 I was able to reproduce your results.
-But now I'm tearing out my hair trying to get the MD5 into a normal General/NSString.
+But now I'm tearing out my hair trying to get the MD5 into a normal NSString.
 It seems to be an issue of being able to convert a "unsigned char" to "const char".
 But I could be very wrong about that.

 ----

-Hmm, something tells me I am reinventing the wheel here but the following can be used as a category addition to General/NSData to produce an General/NSString hex representation.
+Hmm, something tells me I am reinventing the wheel here but the following can be used as a category addition to NSData to produce an NSString hex representation.
 A long winded sprintf or stringWithFormat could also do it for just the 16 bytes but this is more generic.

 Remember, a MD5 digest is a 16 byte binary result, not a string.

 static const char *const digits = "0123456789abcdef";

-- (General/NSString*)hexadecimalRepresentation
+- (NSString*)hexadecimalRepresentation
 {
-	General/NSString *result = nil;
+	NSString *result = nil;
 	size_t length = [self length];
 	if (0 != length) {
-		General/NSMutableData *temp = General/[NSMutableData dataWithLength:(length << 1)];
+		NSMutableData *temp = [NSMutableData dataWithLength:(length << 1)];
 		if (temp) {
 			const unsigned char *src = [self bytes];
 			unsigned char *dst = [temp mutableBytes];